weixuanteo/restaurantorder-app/README.txt

 -- Create serviceuser
 1. Access the RabbitMQ at localhost:15672 and login with the username and password from the output generated from `kubectl get secret`
 2. Once login, go to Admin tab.
 3. Under Add a User, set the username as serviceuser and password as serviceuser.
-Set the Tab as Admin and select "Add user"
+Set the Tags as Admin and select "Add user"
 4. Once created, click on the created serviceuser.
 5. Set the default permission for Permissions (Virtual Host: /, Configure regexp: .*, Write regexp: .*, Read regexp: .*)
 6. Set the default permission for Topic permissions (Virtual Host: /, Exchange: (AMQP Default), Write regexp: ,*, Read regexp: .*)